techyporcupine/nixos-config/readme.md

 4. Get this flake onto installer (use git or copy from USB drive) and then use `cd` to enter into that directory

-5. Examine the configuration file for your machine, and add in proper device path for the drive you would like to install to, along with setting what size you want the swapfile in the disko configuration file (if you want a swap size other than 4GB, which should be optimal for 16GB of RAM).
+5. Examine the configuration file for your machine, and add in proper device path for the drive you would like to install to, along with setting what size you want the swapfile in the disko configuration file (if you want a swap size other than 20GB, which should be optimal for 16GB of RAM with hibernation).

 6. **!!THIS WILL ERASE YOUR DRIVE!!** Run the following command to partition disk using the disko configuration: `sudo nix --experimental-features "nix-command flakes" run github:nix-community/disko -- --mode disko disko/carbon-disko.nix`